SoftUni-Internal/interactive-content/EN/03-Iterators-and-Comparators/01-Variable-Arguments(Varargs).md

 [task-description]
 # Description
-Create a `Book` class from the UML diagram below:
+Create a `Book` class based on the UML diagram:

 [image assetsSrc="java-oop-basics-uml-book.png" /]